baraksu/SortDictionary/README.md

 In this step, I wrote a proc that takes string input from the user.
 The proc works this way:<br/>
 First, when calling the proc, an offset of an array(a buffer for a string) is passed as a pramater on the stack.
 Then, the program takes this offset, and uses it as a way to access each individual address in the array, by increasing the offset by 1 in every iteration of a loop, that takes a char input and stores it in the current offset.
 Additionally, in every iteration of the loop, the program will check if the dot symbol(that represents the end of the input string) occurs or if the string is full, meaning the loop has reached the max length of the string.
-If any of those happen to be true, then the loop exits, and the proc is finished.
+If any of those happen to be true, then the loop exits, and the proc is finished.<br/>
 The following code is the main part of the proc:
 ```assembly
 mov bx, [bp+4]